robzr/short_bus/README.md

 #
 driver.subscribe(message_spec: 'OtherService::**') do |message|
-  puts "I receive only messages from OtherService, like: #{message}" 'ExampleBlock::ReturnValue::Unneccessary Text' end
+  puts "I receive only messages from OtherService, like: #{message}" 'ExampleBlock::ReturnValue::Uneccessary Text' end

 # Or, you can subscribe a Method.
 If the return value of any Service callback is
-#   a String or a Hash with an :message key, it will be sent back to the Driver as
+#   a String, Array or a Hash with an :message key, it will be sent back to the
-#   a new message.
+#   Driver as a new message.
 #
 def bob(message)
   puts "Bob likes a good message, like: #{message}"